 We have entered into a stock purchase agreement with Fusion Capital to sell up to \$9.0 million of our common stock to them.
 However, Fusion Capital neither has the right nor the obligation to purchase any shares of our common stock on any trading days that the market price of our common stock is less than \$0.75.
-Our common stock price has traded below \$0.75 and as of May 1, 2006 was trading below \$0.75, which prohibits the availability of funding from Fusion Capital under our agreement with them.
+Our common stock price has traded below \$0.75 for a significant amount of time since we entered into the stock purchase agreement with Fusion Capital which precludes the availability of funding from Fusion Capital under our agreement with them.
 The purchase price for the common stock to be sold to Fusion Capital pursuant to the common stock purchase agreement with Fusion Capital will fluctuate based on the price of our common stock.
-All shares acquired by Fusion Capital and resold pursuant to a registration statement will be freely tradable.
-Fusion Capital may sell none, some or all of the shares of common stock purchased from us at any time.
-We expect that the shares offered pursuant to the registration statement we filed in connection with our obligation under the Fusion Capital transaction will be sold over a period of up to 30 months from the date of the effectiveness of the registration statement.
+We are required to maintain an effective registration statement for the resale of the shares acquired by Fusion Capital.
+We currently need to file a post-effective amendment to the registration statement we previously filed covering the shares Fusion Capital may acquire from us.
+Until such time as the post- effective amendment to the registration statement is declared effective, Fusion Capital is not obligated to purchase shares from us and while they have given us oral assurances that they will not terminate the stock purchase agreement they may do so at any time.
+All shares acquired by Fusion Capital and resold pursuant to an effective registration statement covering the resale of such shares will be freely tradable.
+Fusion Capital may sell none, some or all of the shares of common stock purchased from us at any time, provided an effective registration statement is available.
+We expect that the shares offered pursuant to the registration statement we filed in connection with our obligation under the Fusion Capital transaction as may be amended from time to time, will be sold over a period of time.
 Depending upon market liquidity at the time, a sale of such shares at any given time could cause the trading price of our common stock to decline.
 The sale of a substantial number of shares of our common stock, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.
-As long as our stock price is below \$0.75 we will not be able to sell any shares of our common stock to Fusion Capital in which case our ability to acquire needed capital will be adversely affected and our business could be harmed.
+If our stock price drops below \$0.75 we will not be able to sell any shares of our common stock to Fusion Capital in which case our ability to acquire needed capital will be adversely affected and our business could be harmed.